 You can think of the Client record as the place where information goes about the person, things that don’t change from one Job to another.
 Examples would be their name, mobility issues (‘uses a walker’), mental acuity, or name of a pet.

-It is common for a Senior Move Manager to get repeat business from a client, and it would not make sense to enter basic information such as their name into the system multiple times.
+It is common for a service company to get repeat business from a client, and it would not make sense to enter basic information such as their name into the system multiple times.

 Once you’ve won the work, you create a Job from a Sales Lead, and the Job will inherit various information from the Sales Lead such as the photos and the custom fields.
 New information such as hours worked, are now stored with the Job.

-Next, each of these three will be explained individually in more detail.
+Next, each of these three records will be explained individually in more detail.